 Please click here for more information.

 Orthodontics is a specialized field of dentistry, focused on the diagnosis, prevention, and treatment of dental and facial abnormalities.
 It is also referred to as dentofacial orthopedics, and is used largely to align teeth, lips, and jaws to create a more aesthetic appearance for your face and your smile.
 Every orthodontist is a dentist, but not every dentist is an orthodontist.
 An orthodontist is a dental specialist who has embarked on an additional three years of training.

 Will my teeth straighten out as they grow?

 No. The space available for your front teeth does not increase as you grow.
 In most people, the space available for your front teeth will decrease with age.

 Will I need to have teeth extracted for braces?

 In some cases, it’s necessary to remove teeth to achieve the best orthodontic results.
 However, thanks to new technology and advanced orthodontic procedures, removing teeth is not always necessary for orthodontic treatment.

 How long do I need to wear my braces or aligners?

 The amount of time spent in braces or aligners varies depending on the individual patient.
 Every smile responds differently to treatments.
-Treatment times can take anywhere between 6 and 21 months, but on average, standard treatment with braces takes about 15 -18 months.
+Treatment times can take anywhere between 6 and 21 months, but on average, standard treatment with braces or aligners can take about 12 -18 months.

 Do braces hurt?